fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

     listeners: {
         "onCreate.sayHello": "{that}.sayHello"
     },
-    modelListeners: {
     // Listen to the model.message path
     // this includes the initial setting of the model when the
     // component is created
+    modelListeners: {
-        "message": {
+        "message": "{that}.displayHello"
-            "this": "{that}.dom.messageArea",
-            "method": "html",
-            "args": ["{that}.model.message"]
-        }
     },
     invokers: {
         sayHello: {
             "this": "console",
             "method": "log",
+            "args": ["{that}.model.message"]
+        },
+        displayHello: {
+            // DOM node as a jQuery object
+            "this": "{that}.dom.messageArea",
+            // Calls the 'html' function to replace the HTML at the node "method": "html",
             "args": ["{that}.model.message"]
         }
     }